jjhembd/point3d/README.md

 fork the [repository on GitHub](https://github.com/jjhembd/point3d).

-To make sure we don't break anything as we change the code, point3d has a test suite (implemented in [jasmine][], which you can run as follows:
+To make sure we don't break anything as we change the code, point3d has a test suite (implemented in [jasmine][]), which you can run as follows:
 ```bash
 npm run test
 ```

 Please be sure to update the comments in the code.
 Comments should follow the [JSDoc syntax](https://jsdoc.app/howto-es2015-classes.html).
-When you are done, be sure to rebuild the docs before committing your code.
-This can be done via another of the NPM scripts, as follows:
+When you are done, rebuild the docs before committing your code.
+This can be done via one of the NPM scripts, as follows:
 ```bash
 npm run build-docs
 ```